judsonlmoore/judsonlmoore.com/_posts/travel/destinations/india/2016-03-28-travel-advice-rajasthan-india.markdown

 ## Pushkar - Religious Center of Rajasthan

-{% include image.html alt="Pushkar Rajasthan India On Camel" file="../assets/images/2016/03/Pushkar-Rajasthan-India-On-Camel.jpg" alt="" description="" %}
+{% cloudinary /assets/images/2016/03/Pushkar-Rajasthan-India-On-Camel.jpg alt="Pushkar Rajasthan India On Camel" description="" %}

 Pushkar is one of the most significant pilgrimage sites for Hindus.
 Hindus believe that Lord Brahma, the Hindu god of creation, created Pushkar.
 Despite the significance of Lord Brahma, there are very few temples in the world are dedicated to him, thanks to the [Curse of Savitri](https://en.wikipedia.org/wiki/Brahma_Temple,_Pushkar#Legend).
 The Pushkar temple is, however, the most significant of the Brahma temples and viewed by many as the only legitimate temple.
 Pushkar is widely considered to be one of the most religious places in the world.